- Application areas

 Health and welfare

-In the health area, I work primarily with use of telemedical data collection in the citizen's own home, which means the collection of measurements and questionnaire data (PRO / Patient Reported Outcome).
-I work with the standardisation of interfaces and ensuring interoperability.
-In this context, I am involved in Personal Connected Health Alliance (also known as Continua) where I participate actively in the technical task group.
-Additionally, I am a member of HL7 Denmark.
+In the health area, I work primarily with use of telemedical data collection in the citizen's own home, which means the collection of measurements and questionnaire data (PRO/Patient Reported Outcome).
+I work with the standardisation of interfaces and ensuring interoperability at the overall system level.
+In this context, I am involved in standardisation work in Personal Connected Health Alliance (also known as Continua) where I participate actively in the technical task group.
+Additionally, I am a member of HL7 Denmark as well as the IEEE-SA task group that provides the IEEE 11073 standards.

 Internet of Things